dineshmohan24102004/Ex.No.8/README.md

 This section sets the foundation for exploring diverse prompting methods that enable precise and effective AI-driven audio synthesis and manipulation.

+## prompt
+1.Birds and insects make noise during the daytime

+2.give me  a audio Large explosions sound.
+3.A dog barks and whimpers give me audio for that

+4.A racing car is passing by and disappear.

 ## link